Home

 Deppea splendens

-Pot size -- Start it in a 1 gallon pot or thereabouts.
-After a few months, repot to a larger container, like a 3-5 gallon pot, or into the ground if you're in a frost-free area.
-The final pot size is 5 to 15 gallons, depending on how large you let it grow.
+Pot size -- Start your plant in a 1 gallon (4 liter) pot or thereabouts.
+After a few months, repot to a larger container, like a 3-5 gallon pot (20 liter), or into the ground if you're in a frost-free area.
+The final pot size is 5 to 20 gallons (20-75 liter), depending on how large you let it grow.

 If you have any questions, feel free to email me.